g4m3rm1k3/tuts/tutorials/docs/again.md

-Yes, those are perfect additions.
-They round out Stage 0 beautifully by introducing key developer tools and providing a great hook for what's next.
-It's a fantastic idea to lock this in as our definitive blueprint.

-I will rewrite Stage 0 one last time to fold in those three tweaks.
-This will be our "final edition" that we'll use as the starting point for the rest of the tutorial.

----

 # PDM Tutorial (Definitive Edition) - Stage 0: The Professional Environment

 **Goal**: To establish a professional, scalable, and maintainable project environment from the ground up.
 We will not just run commands; we will understand _why_ each part of this structure is an industry best practice, building the mental models you need for all future projects.